ASTEROID ASTROLOGY

 Read the Fates as a Mythological Framework

 Klotho, Lachesis, Atropos, and Moira are not currently computed on Augurine.
-Use this page as the reading framework, then combine it with Saturn, Pluto, and the Nodes (which the master calculator supports) for timing work.
+Use this page as a reference framework, then compare it with Saturn, Pluto, and the Nodes for timing work.

 Open Master Asteroid CalculatorFates Asteroid Questions